alexandra-simeonova/drafts/luigi-tutorials/tutorial-container.md

                     defaultValue: ""
                 }
             },
-            methods: ["updateContext", "sendCustomMessage", "closeAlert"]
+            methods: [
+                "updateContext", /** Updates the context of the Luigi component */ "sendCustomMessage", /** Sends a custom message to the referenced iFrame or web component */ "closeAlert" /** Sends a message to the Luigi component notifying that the alert has been closed */ ]
         }
     });

     LuigiContainer.prototype._mapIsWebComponent = function(vIsWebComponent) {
         return vIsWebComponent !== "false" && vIsWebComponent ? "true" : undefined;
     };

-    /**
-     * Any additional functions can be commented in the methods array above */

     return LuigiContainer;
 });